-Zion, Paul Get Started, Harden Expected To On Tuesday
+Zion, Paul get started, Harden expected to on Tuesday

 That's probably why Williamson was still on the floor attacking the basket in the fourth quarter in Miami.
 New Orleans led the Heat comfortably in its debut under Stan Van Gundy, but the veteran coach had his young starters on the floor for more than 30 minutes.

+“That’s why I play basketball, to play a lot of minutes and to help my team win,” Williamson said.

-Williamson, whose rookie season got off to a late start because of a knee injury, finished with 26 points and 11 rebounds.
-Brandon Ingram, last season’s Most Improved Player, had 22 points, six rebounds and six assists.
+Williamson, whose rookie season got off to a late start because of a knee injury that caused his minutes to be limited when he returned, finished with 26 points and 11 rebounds.
+Brandon Ingram, last season's Most Improved Player, had 22 points, six rebounds and six assists.

-Paul sat out Phoenix’s preseason opener but was in the starting lineup for its game at Utah.
+Paul sat out Phoenix's preseason opener but was in the starting lineup for its loss at Utah, finishing with five points and six assists in 18 minutes.
 The veteran point guard is yet another reason for optimism around the Suns after they went undefeated in the Walt Disney World bubble.

-There were six games on the schedule Monday, though the biggest news might have been at a practice.
+There were six games on the schedule Monday, including Luka Doncic and Giannis Antetokounmpo going head-to-head again in Milwaukee, though the biggest news might have been at a practice.
 Harden took the floor for the Rockets after joining the team late amid reports he wants to be traded.

 Coach Stephen Silas said Harden is expected to play Tuesday against San Antonio.
 The NBA's leading scorer hasn't spoken to reporters yet, so there is curiosity all around the league about whether he wants out of a Houston organization that has a new coach and a new backcourt mate for him after swapping Russell Westbrook for John Wall among its numerous changes.